Volkswagen set to gain full control over Germany's MAN

 Volkswagen is offering 80.89 euros per share for those who want to exit, otherwise they will receive 3.07 euros per share each year.

-Few are likely to tender, however, since shares changed hands on Thursday at 84.27 euros.
-This suggests investors are speculating the company will ultimately sweeten its offer.
+Few are likely to tender, however, since the shares are changing hands at nearly 84.50 euros.
+This suggests investors are speculating the company will ultimately sweeten its offer if they hold out for a better deal.

-Shareholders also pressed Piech and his management team around CEO Georg Pachta-Reyhofen about Tuesday's warning, in which MAN said profit margins will be significantly lower this year due chiefly due to problems at its Diesel & Turbo division.
+Shareholders will also have the chance to press Piech and his management team around CEO Georg Pachta-Reyhofen about Tuesday's warning, in which MAN said profit margins will be significantly lower this year due chiefly to problems at its Diesel & Turbo division.

-While MAN said the revised earnings outlook will not affect VW's offer to shareholders, Pachta-Reyhofen cautioned problems at Diesel & Turbo would cost it 866 million euros ($1.13 billion) in lost profits through 2017.
+According to MAN, the warning will not affect VW's offer to shareholders.